nalicia/Final_Project/README.md

 Our group chose Linear regression as a basic model to examine if our data can be used as predicative indicator.
 We specifically focus on which variables have significant contributors to the predicative outcome, and their magnitude.
 (By cleaning the data and filtering out the features one by one) Using this specific regression we want to determine the strength of predictors, and use it for trend forecasting.

-## Description of how the model was trained (or retrained, if the team is using an existing model)
+## Description of how the model was trained

-## Description of confusion matrix, including final accuracy score
+Used an 80% split of housing data to train and tested on the remaining 20%.

 #### Technologies, languages, tools, and algorithms used in Analysis Phase
 - Python